Sherazch/HangMan-on-java/README.md

 # HangMan-on-java
-it was my first semester project using GUI during Bachelors in Software Engineering at NUST,Pakistan
+It was my first semester project using Java GUI during Bachelors in Software Engineering at NUST,Pakistan